cancerberoSgx/jsx-alone/README.md

  * createElement is in core and is not extensible.
 Let implementations hook in attributes, children and text rendering
  * rename ElementLikeImplRenderConfig to ImplRenderConfig
  * remove react non standard attributes from typings
+ * we are escaping attribute values in string impl only for function type - should we do it also for the rest ?
 # ideas

  * performance: for text we use document.createTextNode(this.content) - maybe is faster to use insertAdjacentText ?